MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 ## Security

 Power Pages allows you to create secure sites.
+Use the [Security workspace](../getting-started/use-security-workspace.md) to ADD MORE TEXT  HERE.

 You can protect any page and data on your site.
 For more information, see [Power Pages Security](../security/power-pages-security.md).